rohit133/Vocabulary-Builder/README.md

 # Vocabulary-Emphasize
-### This Program will Provide you new word with it meaning to imporve your Vocabulary.
+### This Desktop application will send you notification with new word and it's meaning to imporve your Vocabulary.

 # How to use it
 * Clone the repositroy